Buckinghamshire-based Floral Lifestyle gets a boost from Theo Paphitis

 Small business champion and Ryman Stationery, Robert Dyas and Boux Avenue Chairman, Theo Paphitis, said: “We are thrilled to welcome new #SBS members every week and highlight just how important it is to support our small businesses here in the UK.
 My vision is that everyone who has ever won an #SBS re-post from me becomes part of a friendly club; like-minded individuals who can share successes and learnings.
 I wish Floral Lifestyle every success.”

 If you’d like to see what Jessica and Floral Lifestyle offers, you can visit their pop up shop from Monday 26th May until Sunday 1st June at Layby Farm, Stoke Mandeville (home of Bucks Goat Centre).
-Alternatively they have a great community built on Facebook www.faebook.com/florallifestyle.
+Alternatively they have a great community built on Facebook (www.facebook.com/florallifestyle) and their website is www.florallifestyle.co.uk